Buying An RV: What To Look For When Purchasing A Camper

 If you are planning on ever camping without being connected to utilities, you should consider the tank sizes (Salesmen will almost NEVER talk about this.
 Or batteries).

 You are never going to be off-grid?
 The (likely 12-volt, lead-acid) battery that comes with the rig will probably be just fine.
 If you plan to be off-grid for a day or more, you may need to get more batteries (amp-hours) and large enough tank capacity.

-Or you may need a portable generator if your RV doesn't have one.
+Or you may need an RV ready generator if your RV doesn't have one.

 If you're like most, once your RV buying is complete, you're only going to use it a few times a year.
 Then where will you store it when it's not in use?
 Can you fit it in your garage?